mrh0/createaddition/README.md

 And more!

 # Developer
-If you are trying to setup a dev enviroment, make sure you run 'gradlew build' first before 'gradlew gen...Runs'.
+If you are trying to setup a dev enviroment, make sure you run 'gradlew build' first before gradlew gen...Runs.

 # License